Arakne/ArakneSwf/README.md

 - `gd` for image processing
 - `json` to export variables in JSON format
 - `xml` for sprite export (performed in SVG format)
+- `Imagick` to convert SVG to PNG or JPEG format

 ```bash
 git clone https://github.com/Arakne/ArakneSwf